The

 Monster Laffs (Topps, 1966?)
 66 of the images taken from Monster Midgees put in regular sized card.
 Often found as complete sets.
 Originally sold in clear cello packs.
 Retail: $35-60 (see back)

 Monster Legends (aka Drac-Snax Monster Candy.
 Topps, 1977) A rare test issue wrapper (3 1/2 x 6 1/2 inches) with a Monster Legend (story) and color illustration on the reverse.
 There is no number listed and the set size is unknown, but five verified titles are "The Story of Mr. Hyde", "The Story of the Swamp Monster", "The Story of The Werewolf", "The Story of The Mummy", and "The Story of Dracula."
+See also the wrapper.
 Retail: Unknown.

 Monster Magazine Collectibles (Good Stuff, 2001) Ten card black and white set with images of various monster ads.
 Retail: $5